 In the other Pediatrics article titled “Associations Between Parenting Styles and Teen Driving, Safety-Related Behaviors and Attitudes,” researchers examined how different parenting styles affect teenage driving.
 In the study, 50 percent of the parents were authoritative, 23 percent were permissive, 8 percent were authoritarian, and 19 percent were uninvolved.
 Authoritative parents were defined by high support and high control; permissive parents had high support and low control; authoritarian parents had low support and high control; and uninvolved parents exhibited low support and low control.

 Can you guess which parents had the safest teenage drivers?
 Authoritative parents who offered both support and control had the safest teen drivers.
 Compared to teens with uninvolved parents, those with authoritative parents had half the crash risk, and they were 71 percent less likely to drive while intoxicated.
 They were also less likely to use a cell phone while driving.
 Teens with authoritative or authoritarian parents used seat belts twice as often and reported speeding half as often as teen drivers with uninvolved parents.
 In this study, there was no significant difference between permissive and uninvolved parents.

 The study suggests that parents of teenage drivers should lay down the rules while offering emotional support.
 Make sure that your teenager is well aware of the risks of driving.
 Treat your teen like an adult.
 Work with your teenage driver to develop a written list of driving rules.
 When your teen breaks a rule, enforce the rules by temporarily restricting driving privileges.

-If you need the legal advice of an experienced Georgia auto accident attorney, call MLN Law at 404-531-9700 to schedule your free consultation.
+If you need the legal advice of an experienced attorney, call MLN Law at 404-531-9700 to schedule your free consultation.